Valiev-Koyiljon/Multimodal-Video-Search-and-Interaction-with-RAG/README.md

-Here's the revised complete version with the images and certificate details:

 # Project Overview
 This is a system that lets you have intelligent conversations about video content.
 Think of it as a smart video assistant that can understand and answer questions about videos.
 The system uses a technique called Multimodal RAG (Retrieval-Augmented Generation) to process both visual and audio content from videos.